Menu

 Log in

-AIS now offers four annual exhibition opportunities!
+AIS offers four annual exhibition opportunities!

 Each exhibition has different elements including size, schedule, shipping, awards and events.
 For your reference, here are our typical requirements for artwork to be considered for jurying in a show.
+Each exhibition requires members to pay the entry fee.
+Your AIS membership must be current to enter the AIS exhibitions.

 Size maximum not including frame: